Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 in charge of converting from a raw pointer to a `Box` and back again, allowing us to take advantage of Rust's [Drop][drop] trait to clean up for us.

-There are a couple strange points though, you may have noticed me using `&*sieve` once or twice.
+There are a couple strange points though, you may have noticed the use of `&*sieve` once or twice.
 This just lets you convert from a `*mut T` (or `*const T`)to a `&T` so you can use the object's normal methods.
 You need to explicitly convert to a borrow like this because raw pointers don't let you